Configure the backend input forms¶

 shown as a raw number.

-The field type “passthrough” is for data which are processed internally but cannot be edited or viewed in the form.
-An example for that would be information to references (foreign keys).
+The field type “passthrough” is for data that is processed internally but cannot be edited or viewed in the form.
+An example of that would be information to references (foreign keys).

 'organization' => [ 'config' => [ 'type' => 'passthrough' ], ],

 This field configuration in the database table

 organization of the

 Offer-object will be filled with the correct object.